How much do Medical Expert Witnesses Earn? What can you charge?

 Let’s take a closer look:

-- PhD of PsyD Licensed Psychologist, (vs. an MD or DO who can charge more)
+- PhD or PsyD Licensed Psychologist, (vs. an MD or DO who can charge more) without specialty expertise

 - Nurse Practitioner or Nurse Specialist with Medical-Legal experience and specialist training